Research

 A Multi-Perspective Case Study on Implementing a Novel College Student Coach Role in a Service-Learning Club: Oakland Academy Students in Action Team

-National Conference on Undergraduate Research, Pittsburg, PA
+National Conference on Undergraduate Research, Pittsburgh, PA

 Students in Action: Fostering a K-12 School and University Partnership to Promote Community Engagement and Professional Development through Bi-Annual Conferences

-National Conference on Undergraduate Research, Pittsburg, PA
+National Conference on Undergraduate Research, Pittsburgh, PA

 Nonverbal and verbal scaffolding by caregivers of infants and toddlers with an elevated likelihood for autism during caregiver-child play